Romain Grosjean: 2015

 In Canada, Lotus had one of the fastest cars and Grosjean qualified in an impressive 5th place.
 In the race, he was in the top 5 but made contact with the Marussia of Will Stevens, which punctured his tyre.
 Grosjean had to pit for new tyres, but managed to recover and finished in the points.
-In Austria, he was racing in the top 10, but he had a mechanical issue and could not finish the race.
-In Great Britain, he retired on lap 1 after contact with Daniel Ricciardo and teammate Maldonado.
+In Austria, he was racing in the top-ten, but he had a mechanical issue and could not finish the race.
+In Great Britain, he retired on lap one after contact with Daniel Ricciardo and teammate Maldonado.
 In Hungary, he struggled again and even had a penalty for an unsafe release in the pits.
-But near the end of the race, he made up a lot of positions due to other drivers having problems.
+But near the end of the race, he advance many positions due to other drivers' problems.
 In the end, he managed to repeat his best finish of the season of 7th, finishing ahead of Nico Rosberg's Mercedes.
-In Belgium, Lotus again had one of the fastest cars and Grosjean qualified in 4th, but started 9th, because of a penalty.
-In the race, he consistently gained positions, and a few laps before the finish, Grosjean was running 4th.
-Ahead of him was Vettel, who was on very old tyres, and Grosjean caught up with him with 5 laps to go.
+In Belgium, Lotus again had one of the fastest cars and Grosjean qualified in fourth, but started ninth, because of a penalty.
+In the race, he consistently gained positions, and a few laps before the finish, Grosjean was running fourth.
+Ahead of him was Vettel, who was on old tyres, and Grosjean caught up with him with five laps to go.
 He was not able to overtake, but Vettel's right rear tyre exploded on the penultimate lap.
 Grosjean moved into the podium positions, to record his first such result since 2013.
 After the race, Grosjean said that he cried on the last lap.

-In Italy Grosjean once again made it into Q3, qualifying in 8th, but was involved in some contact in turn 1, which caused his retirement.
+In Italy Grosjean once again made it into Q3, qualifying in eighth, but was involved in some contact in turn one, provoking his retirement.
 In Singapore, he was forced to retire a few laps before the end because of a suspected gearbox issue.
-In Japan, Grosjean was in 6th place after the start but lost a position during the first stops to Nico Hülkenberg.
-Near the end of the race, he was under pressure from Maldonado, who had closed the gap to just over a second, but Grosjean managed to retain his 7th position to the finish and scored points for the first time since Belgium.
+In Japan, Grosjean was in sixth place after the start but lost a position during the first stops to Nico Hülkenberg.
+Near the end of the race, he was under pressure from Maldonado, who had closed the gap to just over a second, but Grosjean managed to retain his seventh position to the finish and scored points for the first time since Belgium.